Question

 Formatted question description: https://leetcode.ca/all/196.html

-Write a SQL query to delete all duplicate email entries in a table named Person, keeping only unique emails based on its smallest Id.
+Write an SQL query to delete all the duplicate emails, keeping only one unique email with the smallest id

 Algorithm